Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Validator

-A node that secures the Relay Chain by staking DOT, validating proofs from collators on parachains and voting on consensus along with other validators.
+A node that secures the Relay Chain by staking SOLAR, validating proofs from collators on parachains and voting on consensus along with other validators.

 ## Vertical Message Passing